shawn-sandy/shawnsandy-dev/src/posts/master-main.md

 The change did not connect with me at first, but out of curiosity, but I decided I would give it a try.
 I was pleasantly surprised.
 GitHub had really thought the process through, provided [a full guide on the process](https://github.com/github/renaming/).

 It was not just repositories.
 The company did a full audit of the impact of the change on all supporting services and refactored to ensure minimal downtime for repository owners that would make the change.
-It was a huge effort, and that made a difference for me.
+It was a huge undertaking, and that made a difference for me.
 I appreciated the effort!

-Funny, after making the change to most of my repositories it dawned on me that renaming to main made little sense in relation to my workflow.
-I prefer to work with a `feature/branch` `  that I push and into a develop for testing.
-That branch is then merged into the main (previously master) branch before release into production.
-You see what I'm getting at here the name change would make more sense to my workflow if I changed it to production.
+After making the change to most of my repositories it dawned on me that renaming to main made little sense in relation to my workflow.
+I prefer to work with a `feature/branch` model that I push and into a develop for testing.
+That branch is then merged into the main (previously master) branch before release into `production` .
+You see what I'm getting at here the name would make more sense to my workflow if I changed it to production, something I would never have thought about prior.

 > I was now empowered to choose and that means a whole lot!
 A thank you is in order to the folks at GitHub who worked so hard on something that many (including myself) brushed off as another token gesture by Corporate America.

-THANK YOU!
+THANK YOU GITHUB!

+----------

 ##### Resources and Links

-----------

  {{ hlp.11ty.openUrl('https://github.blog/changelog/2020-07-22-github-actions-better-support-for-alternative-default-branch-names/', 'GitHub Actions: Better support for alternative default branch names | GitHub Changelog' ) | safe }}